 #10: Ellsworth Kelly’s Austin at The Blanton

 AUSTIN—Austin offers a rare immersive experience into Ellsworth Kelly’s modern aesthetic, combining all of his explorations in line, form and color.
 The 2,715-square-foot building — a double-barrel-vaulted structure — is now a crowning piece of the Blanton Museum of Art’s permanent collection.
 Carter Foster, now the Blanton’s deputy director and curator of prints and drawings, penned the first art historical essay on Kelly’s building in 2010, tracing out its inspirations before it became Austin.
 Foster organized Form Into Spirit, a companion exhibit that is a sweeping overview of the artistic development of Austin.
 The building’s first models and designs are joined by rarely seen early Kelly paintings and drawings.
 Foster also included sections that illuminate how Austin is the embodiment of the motifs with which Kelly worked.
 “Ellsworth was more perceptual than he was theoretical,” said Foster.
-“He wasn’t theorizing color or shape or form, he observed from nature.”more about this exhibition on A+C TX
+“He wasn’t theorizing color or shape or form, he observed from nature.”

 #9: The Great Society at Dallas Theater Center